arp242/testing.vim/README.markdown

-Run `tvim test path/to/file_test.vim` to run tests in that file, `tvim test path/to/dir` to run all test files in a directory, or `tvim test path/to/dir/...` to run al test files in a directory and all subdirectories.
+Run `tvim test path/to/file_test.vim` to run tests in that file, `tvim test path/to/dir` to run all test files in a directory, or `tvim test path/to/dir/...` to run al test files in a directory and all subdirectories, excluding `testdata` directories.

 Tests are stored as `*_test.vim` files, all functions matching the `Test_\k+() abort` signature will be run.